 Recently our son woke in the middle of the night with his bad sounding cough and slight fever.
 He had been sick, a cold picked up at childcare, which left his immune system compromised allowing asthma to set in.
 It was the middle of the night, hubby was away, I was home alone with two children and didn't know what to do.
 Should I rush him to the hospital?
 How do I know if it's bad enough for that?
 I couldn't tell?
 I had given him his Ventolin which didn't seem to have helped much.
 We were out of his preventer medicine because the doctors hadn't wanted to renew his prescription - something to do with them not being certain he actually had asthma.

 Filled with panic and indecision I riffled through my essential oil books and found a blend that helped alleviate asthma.
 I used the essential oil blend in an oil burner beside my sons bed and also made a chest rub with the same formula.
-I spent most of the night sitting by his side monitoring his breathing and looking for signs that he wasn't going to be ok.
+I spent most of the night sitting by his side monitoring his breathing and looking for signs that he wasn't going to be ok and that it might be time to call an ambulance.
 By morning he was alive and well and his cough had settled down.
-For the next day or two I continued to use his puffer and the essential chest rub until it went away, coinciding with his cold getting better.
+For the next two days I continued to use his puffer and the essential oil chest rub and oil burner until his asthma subsided.

 Another essential oil blend I've tried is: 4 drops frankincense, 3 drops chamomile and 3 drops benzoin essential oils.